Granting

 What the Rosenberg Fund for Children Funds

 The RFC funds institutions and individual providers who support the values listed above.
-Subject to our financial ability, the RFC will fund such things as: counseling; school tuition; camp tuition; cultural lessons; after-school programs; prison visits; educational or therapeutic travel; and post high-school books and supplies for college or other educational training.
+Subject to our financial ability, the RFC will fund such things as: counseling; K-12 school tuition; camp tuition; cultural lessons; after-school programs; prison visits; and books and supplies for college or other educational training after high school.

 What the Rosenberg Fund for Children Does Not Fund